Logos and uniforms of the Los Angeles Lakers: 2017–2021: Lore Series

+For the 2019–20 "Lore Series" uniform, the Lakers honored Shaquille O'Neal.
+The gold-based design featured both the "Lakers" wordmark and numbers in white with purple drop shadows, and incorporated three gold stars on each side to represent O'Neal's three championships with the team.
+Each star also contained a number representing a Lakers legend.
+The white borders featured a subtle "M.D.E." print as an allusion to O'Neal's "Most Dominant Ever" nickname, and waistband logo paid homage to Jerry Buss.

+For the 2020–21 "Lore Series" uniform, the Lakers looked back in the past and honored Elgin Baylor in their first years in Los Angeles before switching to purple and gold.
+The white-based design incorporated the classic "Lakers" wordmark in powder blue, along with silver numbers featuring powder blue drop shadows.

+2021–22: Mixtape

 In the 2021–22 season, the Lakers were one of 27 teams to wear "mix-tape" uniforms for the NBA's 75th anniversary special "City" series.
 This design featured a purple base, but with a few cues from past uniforms.
 The slanted "Lakers" wordmark and drop-shadowed numbers were taken from the 1967–86 uniforms, while powder blue trim and white stars represented the team's Minneapolis years.
 On the shorts, the full team name shaped into a triangle was a nod to the early 1960s logo, and the current "L" alternate logo on the waist was a nod to the Kobe Bryant era.

+2022–23: The Blank Canvas

 The Lakers' 2022–23 "City" uniform did not honor any past team legend.
 According to the team, it stated that "the uniform is not the story, it is a vehicle to tell the stories behind the individual Changemakers around Los Angeles".
 The blank canvas was represented by a white base, with the city name in purple along with black numbers and purple drop shadows.

+2023–24 & 2025-26: California Dream

+The "City" uniform for the 2023–24 & 2025-26 seasons, nicknamed the "California Dream", featured a black base, gold letters and purple numbers.
+It featured the 1960s-style triangular "Los Angeles" wordmark in serif block letters, along with "Lakers" at the bottom.
+The number style was reminiscent of the one used during the Kobe Bryant era from 1999 to 2017.
+The Lakers would also debut an alternate court specific to the 2023 NBA in-season tournament, featuring a gold-painted court with a middle purple strip along the free throw lanes.
+The silhouette of the NBA Cup was added on each end of the purple lanes, and the actual trophy was painted at center court along with the primary Lakers logo.